Sunday, April 28, 2024

 Saturday, March 23, 2024

 In a democracy, it is said, the people get the government they deserve.
 But what if the election process gets or can get compromised (hacked)?
 What if only one side gets all the resources to campaign and fight elections by tilting "the level playing field"?
 Both these problems have become manifest in India, and it is unlikely they can be resolved without the intervention of the Supreme Court of India.
-With what India has now begun to be called a "Flawed Democracy", will very soon turn into a sham democracy or a total autocracy; very far from "Mother of Democracy" boast of PM Modi.
+With what India has now begun to be called a "Electoral Autocracy", will very soon turn into a "Sham Democracy" or a "Total Dictatorship"; very far from "Mother of Democracy" boast of PM Modi.

 Election Commission of India (ECI), an "independent constitutional authority", has announced India’s 18th Parliamentary Elections in seven phases 19th April through 1st June 2024 (a record duration of 44 days) with results scheduled to be announced three days later.
 ECI will setup 1.2 million polling booths across 543 Parliamentary Constituencies in which 960 million eligible voters could exercise their franchise.
 In the 2019 General Elections, 669 Political Parties and 3,469 independent candidates contested, and each one was allotted a unique symbol by the ECI.